fangq/mcx/README.txt

 4.2 On-screen messages

 The timing information is printed on the screen (stdout).
 The clock starts (T0) right before copying the initialization data from CPU to GPU.
-For each simulation run, the elapse time from T0 is printed (in ms).
+For each simulation, the elapse time from T0 is printed (in ms).
 If there is a memory transaction from GPU to CPU, the accumulated elapse time is also printed.
-Depending on domain size, typically the data transfer took about 50 ms per run.
+Depending on domain size, typically the data transfer takes about 50 ms per run.

-By default, MCX calculates the unitary solution for fluence; the computed normalization factor, see Reference [1], will be printed on the screen, just for your reference.
-At the end of the simulation, the data will be saved to files; this may take a long time depending on the domain size.
+By default, MCX calculates the unitary solution for fluence; the computed normalization factor, see Reference [1], will be printed on the screen.
+At the end of the simulation, the data will be saved to a file; this may take a long time depending on the domain size.

 At the end of the screen output, one can find a list of photon